grandeurdev/arduino-sdk/README.md

 [Here][Get Started With Grandeur Cloud] is how you can create a new project on Grandeur Cloud and start using the Javascript SDK to build your IoT apps.

-From here onwards, we'll look at how you can use the Hardware SDK to put your devices live and connected on Grandeur Cloud.
+From here onwards, we'll look at how you can use the Arduino SDK for arduino-compatible modules to put your devices live and connected on Grandeur Cloud.
 Let's dive in!

-# Hardware SDK
+# Arduino SDK

-**Hardware SDK** is the official SDK for hardware that utilizes the *Apollo* API to connect your device to **[Grandeur Cloud][Grandeur Cloud]**.
+**Arduino SDK** is the official SDK for hardware that utilizes the *Apollo* API to connect your device to **[Grandeur Cloud][Grandeur Cloud]**.

-> ***NOTE***: Currently, **Apollo Device** SDK is available only for esp8266.
+> ***NOTE***: Currently, **Arduino SDK** is available only for esp8266.
 Support for the following microcontrollers is coming very soon:
 >   * esp32

-Follow the [get started][Get Started with Hardware SDK] guidelines to quickly get into the context of integrating your devices to Grandeur Cloud or jump straight to an [Arduino example][Example] to make your hands dirty.
+Follow the [get started][Get Started with Arduino SDK] guidelines to quickly get into the context of integrating your devices to Grandeur Cloud or jump straight to an [Arduino example][Example] to make your hands dirty.

-For a developer reference for the hardware SDK, you can have a look at the [documentation][Documentation].
+For a developer reference for the Arduino SDK, you can have a look at the [documentation][Documentation].

 To get a deeper understanding of the core concepts Grandeur Cloud is built upon, dive into the [Grandeur Ecosystem][Ecosystem] section.